Div7195/FoodDeliveryApp/README.md

 - Modify status of self assigned orders(pickedup, delivered etc.)
 - View all self assigned orders and all details
 - Modify personal details(name, contact etc);
+### Tech used
+- Java
+- XML for layouts
+- Android Studio
+- Firebase realtime database
+- Firebase storage for images
+- Custom adapters
+- Picasso library
+- Location services library for fetching current location

 ### For Cloning repository purposes
 - Clone the repository, now to use the app on your device, replace the firebase database reference URL with your own firebase reference URL in every java file of your cloned repo, the URL has been defined at top of every java class, you can get the above URL by creating a firebase account if you don't have one, add your project to the account.
 Refer to firebase documentation for more information about it, and then accordingly set the access rules to your database as per your choice.